QuEraComputing/Bloqade.jl/docs/src/waveform.md

 # Waveforms

-Waveforms are essential ingredients for Rydberg quantum simulators.
-By controlling the waveforms of ``\Omega``and ``\Delta``, one can prepare ground states of certain target Hamiltonian as well as study non-equalibrium dynamics of time-dependent Hamiltonians.
+Waveforms are essential ingredients for Rydberg quantum simulations.
+By controlling the waveforms of ``\Omega`` and ``\Delta``, one can prepare ground states of certain target Hamiltonian and study non-equalibrium dynamics of time-dependent Hamiltonians.
 With EaRyd, we support several built-in waveforms and allow the users to specify waveforms by inputing functions.
 We also support different operations of waveforms, such as smoothing, slicing, and composing, et al.

-The generated waveforms can be directly used to build the time-dependent Hamiltonian, see [`Hamiltonian`](@ref).
+The generated waveforms can be directly used to build time-dependent Hamiltonians, see [`Hamiltonian`](@ref).

 ## Creating Waveforms

 In EaRyd, the waveforms are defined as [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`.

-EaRyd gives users the flexibility to specify general waveform by inputing functions.
+EaRyd gives users the flexibility to specify general waveforms by inputing functions.
 The following code constracting a sinusoidal waveform with time duration of ``4 \pi``

 ```@repl creating-waveform
+using EaRyd
-using EaRydWaveforms # hide
+using EaRydPlots
 waveform = Waveform(t->2.2sin(t), duration=4π),
 draw(waveform)
 ```